What can owners do to reduce restaurant energy bills?

 The above list is just the tip of the iceberg when it comes to energy saving and consumption reduction measures for UK restaurants.
 We’d love to hear about what you think are the best methods for becoming an environmentally friendly food outlet so feel free to help us discover more by getting in touch today.

-While you’re at it, why not get started on reducing your business energy bills by requesting a free comparison from one of our friendly energy experts?
+While you’re at it, why not get started on reducing your business energy bills by requesting an energy comparison from one of our friendly energy experts?